picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.31 =
+ * **excerpt** - Fixed default excerpt behaviour from previous release.
+By default it **will** strip html tags as it always did.
+If you want it not to strip tags, you'll have to use `excerpt_strip=no`.
+Added a new parameter to have a consistent excerpt.
+If you want to overwrite WordPress' excerpt when using the plugin and generate one the way the plugin does when there's no excerpt, use `excerpt_overwrite=yes`.

 = 0.30 =
  * Adds ability to exclude tags.